Setting up Clean as You Code

 Specific analysis

-Available at the branch (Developer edition and above) and project levels.
+Available at the project level.
 Defines new code as any changes made since that specific analysis.

 To comply with the Clean as You Code methodology, this option cannot be set in the UI, as it would require frequent user action to keep it up to date.
 It can only be set via the Web API using the api/new_code_periods